hpc/pavilion2/docs/README.txt

 Pavilion Test Harness

-Built and tested on Python 2.7
+Built and tested with Python 2.7

-To Build a src distribution tar file:
-  - edit the setup.py file appropriately
-  - add files to include in MANIFEST.in file
-  - from this directory run -> "python setup.py sdist"
-  - tar file placed in "dist" directory

 File Structure:
 --------------